App Authentication

 [security]

 The format for the callback url to use is <CALLBACK_URL>/_clace/auth/<PROVIDER_ENTRY_NAME>/callback.
-OAuth applications are strict, the callback url has to exactly match this format.
+The callback url has to exactly match this format.

 OAuth Config Details